BatGap Logo

 Rick: Well, I’ve got 14.7 billion years.

-David: Yeah, creation is a very big space, and there’s layers to the process from which it unfolds.
+David: Yeah, creation is a very big space, and there are layers to the process from which it unfolds.
 We’re kind of getting ahead of ourselves here.
 So this was basically starting at where the universe begins.
-So that kind of started to unfold during teacher training, and there was various other kinds of experience, different kinds of things.
-We’re talking about the mid-70s, though, it’s a while back.
-Now, one of the things for me has been interesting, though…
+That kind of started to unfold during teacher training, and there were various other kinds of experiences, different kinds of things.
+We’re talking about the mid-’70s, though, so it’s a while back.

-Rick: And you wouldn’t say, I suppose, that this Hiranya garbha experience is any kind of a must-have experience in the course of one’s awakening.
+Rick: And you wouldn’t say, I suppose, that this Hiranya Garbha experience is any kind of a must-have experience in the course of one’s awakening.
 It’s just something you happen to have.

 David: Yeah, something happened to happen here.
 There’s a process unfolding.
 I don’t know, for me, it’s kind of like I feel like I’m being trained.
 It’s like there’s this process taking place where it’s…